 A.K.A.
 More Than You Probably Need to Know About Me

 I write primarily speculative fiction (which means, for me, science fiction and fantasy in all their many flavours), and edit and publish speculative fiction with Third Person Press.
 I work at being a full-time writer–but I am also sorely inclined to procrastinate, which is probably linked somehow to also being a creativity addict and self-confessed internet geek.
-The hardest lesson I had to learn about writing was the fine art of finishing things before starting new ones.
+The hardest lesson I had to learn about writing (and am still learning) was the fine art of finishing things before starting new ones.

 For over ten years I published The Scriptorium Webzine for Writers to help other writers, especially those just trying to find their feet in the writing world.
 There’s still lots of good information there for new and young writers, which is why I leave the page there instead of taking it down.
 I think it still provides inspiration, information, and encouragement.

 When I’m not writing, I read (a lot!), garden, hone my creative procrastination skills on social media, and consume far more coffee and chocolate than is likely good for me.
 I dabble in both colored pencil and digital art; I keep an art blog called Colored Pencil Corner (which I haven’t updated in ages–I should do that one of these days!) and a portfolio at DeviantArt.
 Some of my digital pieces are at the top of these pages.